The Genetic Counseling

 • The affected uncle (mother's brother) received his X from his mother (Jennifer's grandmother)

-• The grandmother must be a carrier to have passed the affected X to her son
+• The grandmother must be a carrier (XHXh) to have an affected son

-• The mother has a 50% chance of receiving the carrier X from her mother
+• Each of the grandmother's daughters independently has a 50% chance of inheriting the carrier X

 In X-linked recessive inheritance: